 I was wheezing and a painful heat-related headache was making my head throb.
 I was not in a good way.

 We gave up and turned back.
 It took me the rest of the evening to recover but at least we were treated to a gorgeous sunset when we arrived back at the beach.

 One afternoon I was feeling much better, so we took a half day trip to the small island of Koh Nang Yuan, adjacent to Koh Tao.

 The afternoon I spent on beautiful Koh Nang Yuan ended up being the biggest highlight of the time I spent on Koh Tao, and we weren’t even actually on Koh Tao.
 Now that’s saying something.

 Koh Nang Yuan was just a short boat ride away from Koh Tao but the beach was stunning, with bleached white sand and swimming pool waters.
-It was so different to Sairee beach.
+It was so different from Sairee beach.

 It was also quite unique as the thin sand bar means you can swim immediately behind you or in front of you as there is water on both sides.
 I lay in the shallows for ages, watching the curious fish swimming around me.